 Did not have a single save to make today, could have as well sat in the stands.

 The best Atletico Madrid defender tonight.
-Found good balance between attack and defense and was sound in both departments.
+Found good balance between attack and defence and was sound in both departments.

 Put in some telling crosses, but did not inspire much confidence in defensive sense in the second half.